emberjs/rfcs/text/0000-contextual-helpers.md

 ```

 The last two forms (with arguments) are non-ambigious: they could not possibly
-mean anything else other than to invoke `foo-bar` with the given arguments,
+mean anything else other than to invoke `foo-bar` with the given arguments.
-therefore, in these cases, the parentheses will be automatically inserted in
+Therefore, the parentheses will be automatically inserted at
-parsing time.
+parsing time in these cases.

 The first form (without arguments) is indeed ambigious – in fact it will be a
 violation of the first guiding principle if this is interpreted as anything